-Computers for the Blind Offers Inexpensive Computers for People with Visual Impairments
+Computers for the Blind Offers Inexpensive Computers for People Who Are Blind/Low Vision

 What Computers for the Blind Provides